maxkasy/home/_pages/2_research.md

   Manuscript: [adaptiveexperimentspolicy.pdf](/home/files/papers/adaptiveexperimentspolicy.pdf)
   Interactive Dashboard for your own experiment: [exploration_sampling_dashboard](https://maxkasy.shinyapps.io/exploration_sampling_dashboard/)

-**Selective publication of findings: Why does it matter, and what should we do about it?**
+**Of forking paths and tied hands: Selective publication of findings, and what we should  do about it**
   *Under revision, Journal of Economic Perspectives, 2019*
   Manuscript: [statistics_social_science.pdf](/home/files/papers/statistics_social_science.pdf)